 OUR PICKS: Bumbu Bali, Casa Luna Cooking School, Urban Farm

-There is something so special about discovering waterfalls and being in nature!
-There are many great waterfalls in Bali to discover, in the North of Bali Sekumpul Waterfall is located towards the Bedugul area.
+Waterfall chasing is one of our favourite inland adventures in Bali, especially when we want a break from the heat and crowds.
+We’ve visited waterfalls across the island, from easily accessible ones near Ubud to more remote, jungle-hidden gems in the north – and each visit feels like a mini adventure.
+There are many great waterfalls in Bali to discover, in the North of Bali we love Sekumpul Waterfall, which is located towards the Bedugul area.
 Due to its height and force, it is definitely one of the most beautiful waterfalls in Bali.
 For an unbelievable swim head to Banyumala Twin Waterfall which is around 57km from Ubud.

 WHERE: Canggu, Seminyak, Sanur, Uluwatu, Kuta